 Santorini Sunset and Dinner

-Day 10 of your Itinerary for Greece Trip is spent getting acquainted with Oia – Santorini’s most famous village.
-Visitors staying in Fira or Imerovigli can easily reach Oia by bus or taxi.
-Ambitious travelers can use the Fira to Oia Path to walk there!
+Day 10 of our itinerary for Greece is spent getting acquainted with Oia – Santorini’s most famous village.

 Sightseeing in Oia

 Sitting on the north end of Santorini along the curve of the caldera, Oia is a spectacular sight.
-White, flat-topped houses spill down the hillside, narrow lanes weave through town and the views are simply breathtaking.
+White sugar cube houses spill down the hillside, narrow lanes weave through town and the views are simply breathtaking.

 Dinner in a Greek Garden

-Return to Fira by bus (or taxi) and dine at the Pelican Kipos Wine Restaurant.
-The historic property is a green oasis in the center of Fira and features an underground wine cellar.
-Ask if you can visit it!
-Every menu item is delicious and well presented.
-We suggest finishing the meal with Vin Santo, a Santorini specialty.
+Return to Fira by evening and dine at the Pelican Kipos Wine Restaurant for your final meal.
+The historic property is a green oasis in the center of Fira and features an underground wine cellar (which can be toured).

-The final destination of your Two Weeks in Greece Itinerary is Naxos – an island that is appealing for both its beauty and its charm.
-The largest of the Cyclades island group, Naxos features mountain villages, a stunning coastline and fantastic food.
+The final destination of your Two Weeks in Greece Itinerary is Naxos.
+The largest of the Cyclades island group, it features mountain villages, a stunning coastline and fantastic food.

 How To Get to Naxos